ed765super/DATA602/README.md

 However, there may be some factor that is leaking into my error term that is causing this pattern:
 * It could be "bad data" caused by the approach i took when filling the NA values.
 By filling all the empty cells with what I deemed to be an "unattainable stat", I naievely skewed the data which may have caused my regression to quite easily predict one of those unattainable values.
+   *  "CAUTION: if you want to use this for Machine Learning / Data Science: from a Data Science perspective it is wrong to first replace NA and then split into train and test...
+You MUST first split into train and test, then replace NA by mean on train and then apply this stateful preprocessing model to test Aug 28 '19 at 9:18"

 * This could also be due to the monster_types not being seperated out.
 There's a prominent skew towards effect monsters due to the competative metagame relying on effect monsters.
 Unfortunately I caunt really account for it without completely reforming my data.